dohoang1102/iTheme/README.md

 **Getting the theme headers**

 * `curl --head http://api.itheme.com/v1/themes?s=SHORTCODE` Returns HEADERS only of a theme, useful for getting the last edit date of the theme.
+* `curl --head http://api.itheme.com/v1/themes/THEMEID` Returns HEADERS only of a theme, useful for getting the last edit date of the theme.